Hook in Cricket

 As we have already said, the hook is a very dangerous blow.
 The ball is flying in the head and chest area, which may cause the batsman to get injured.
 One of the saddest examples in the history of cricket when a ball hit an unprotected area of the head led to a fatal outcome is the case of the famous Australian player Phillip Huges.
 During the Sheffield Shield match in the game between South Australia and New South Wales, on November 25, 2014, the ball hit him in the neck due to a missed hook.
 The athlete lost consciousness, and on November 27, 2014, he died from his injuries.

-That is why it takes years of hard training to perform the hook.
+That is why it takes years of hard training to perform the hook in cricket.